TESS-Laboratory/Akhabue_PFT_Classification/README.md

 - Mapped_PFT_Harmonized.csv contains the final output of the plant functional type (PFT) mapping and taxonomic harmonization process.
 Each record includes the mapped PFT, and harmonized species names.
+This is the final output product.

 - Mapped_PFT_data.csv contains the initial results of the plant functional type (PFT) mapping based on available trait data and species information.